This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

-- You may need to avoid solid food and drink clear liquids, such as apple juice or broth, the day before surgery.
+- You may need to only drink clear liquids the day before surgery.
+Examples of clear liquids are apple juice and broth.
 You may also need to drink a liquid that cleans out your bowel.
-Ask your healthcare provider for more information.
+Ask your surgeon for more information.

 The night before your surgery: